US orthodontic chains, ranked by office count

 How many orthodontic offices are there in the US?

 There are approximately 13,200 active orthodontic offices in the United States, based on Orbital's June 2026 practice-by-practice map.
-The office count runs higher than the practitioner count because group practices and DSO-affiliated chains operate multiple locations per doctor.
+The office count runs higher than the practitioner count because group practices and DSO-affiliated chains operate multiple locations per doctor, and associates carry treatment days at satellite sites.

 What is the largest orthodontic chain in the US?